Drone3D-Team/Drone3D/README.md

 * Delete the area and start again in case you changed your mind.
 * Save and/or share the mapping mission (only if you are logged-in).

-If you're not logged-in you won't be able to save the mission but you can still launch it.
+If you're not logged-in, you won't be able to save the mission but you can still launch it.

 TODO add screen of save a itinerary